Last updated August 5, 2021

 - After returning to dock and before leaving the boat, complete and submit the electronic Boat Check-In Form.

 Doing Your Part

-- All members and guests must wear a mask or other facial covering when in the vicinity of the office and on the docks.
+- All members and guests must wear a mask or other facial covering when inside the Modern Sailing office.

-- All individuals and charter crews are required to maintain a minimum 6-foot distance between themselves and others (those not sharing a residence) at all times.
+- All individuals and charter crews are encouraged to maintain a minimum 6-foot distance between themselves and others (those not sharing a residence).
 When encountering others on the docks, please step onto a finger pier to allow them to pass.

 - If staying aboard overnight, as always, bring your own bedding, towels, and toiletry.

 - We recommend that you bring your own galleyware (dishes, silverware, cookware).
 If you do use any of the boat’s galleyware, please thoroughly wash all items with soap and water and leave them in the sink or on the galley counter.
 A fleet technician will sanitize them before the next charter.